appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-github-actions.md

 2. Click on the **Continuous Delivery** tab.

 3. Select the branch where you want to implement continuous delivery.
-For example, the `master`/`main` branch or any `feature` branch.
+For example, the `master` branch or any `feature` branch.

 4. Copy the provided endpoints to integrate them into your CI/CD pipeline configuration.